vdr-projects/libnetceiver/README.md

 LibNetCeiver
 ============

 LibNetCeiver provides a client side implementation of the NetCeiver protocol needed to utilize the NetCeiver hardware.
+It also includes basic NetCeiver maintenance tools needed to update firmware, change configuration or get status information.

 Project's homepage:
 https://github.com/vdr-projects/libnetceiver